101 Cooking For Two

 US Customary - Convert to Metric

-• Place the filets on the grill.
-Close the lid.—grill on the first side for about 5 minutes (less for rare).
-Rotate half the way through for these nice crossed grill marks.
-Flip and grill until you reach the correct internal temperature for your taste.
-For me, I do another 7-8 minutes (with the rotation) and get 140°-145° internal temperature.
+• Place the filets on the grill and close the lid.
+Grill the first side for 4–5 minutes (less for rare).
+Rotate halfway through for crosshatch grill marks.
+Flip and continue grilling until your desired internal temperature is reached—about 10–11 minutes total for medium-rare.

 Recipe Notes